jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **standard-cost household service** means a service that is a standard-cost household service under a determination that is made by the Commissioner under section 91AA
   - **status ruling** means a ruling made under section 91GA
   - **student allowance** means an allowance paid under regulations made under section 645 of the Education and Training Act 2020
+  - **suspended recovery income** —
+    (a) is defined in section FP 6 of the Income Tax Act 2007 for the purposes of affected revenue property:
+    (b) is defined in section FP 9 of that Act for the purposes of an affected class of depreciable property:
+    (c) is defined in section FP 12(3) of that Act for the purposes of affected improvements to land
   - **tax** —
     (a) means—but does not include—
       (i) a tax, levy, or duty of any type imposed by a tax law, regardless of how the tax, levy, or duty is described: